cdktf/cdktf-provider-googlebeta/docs/googleDataprocMetastoreFederation.python.md

 The Apache Hive metastore version of the federation.
 All backend metastore versions must be compatible with the federation version.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.27.0/docs/resources/google_dataproc_metastore_federation#version GoogleDataprocMetastoreFederation#version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.28.0/docs/resources/google_dataproc_metastore_federation#version GoogleDataprocMetastoreFederation#version}

+---

+##### `deletion_protection`<sup>Optional</sup> <a name="deletion_protection" id="@cdktf/provider-google-beta.googleDataprocMetastoreFederation.GoogleDataprocMetastoreFederation.Initializer.parameter.deletionProtection"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Whether Terraform will be prevented from destroying the federation.

+Defaults to false.
+When the field is set to true in Terraform state, a 'terraform apply' or 'terraform destroy' that would delete the federation will fail.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.28.0/docs/resources/google_dataproc_metastore_federation#deletion_protection GoogleDataprocMetastoreFederation#deletion_protection}

 ---